The default desktop environment is Xfce4.

 Qubes Release 2 can also run Windows AppVMs in seamless mode, integrated onto the common Qubes trusted desktop, just like Linux AppVMs!
 The seamless GUI integration has been introduced in Qubes R2 Beta 3.
-This requires our dedicated Qubes Windows Support Tools to be installed in the Windows VMs first.
-The Qubes Windows Tools are proprietary but we distribute the binaries for free with current Qubes OS releases.
+This requires Qubes Windows Tools to be installed in the Windows VMs first.

 Windows AppVMs are fully integrated with the rest of the Qubes OS system, which includes things such as secure, policy governed, inter-VM file copy, clipboard, and generally our whole elastic qrexec infrastructure for secure inter-VM RPC!
 Starting with Qubes R2 Beta 3 we also support HVM-based templates allowing to instantly create many Windows AppVMs with shared “root filesystem” from the Template VM (but one should ensure their license allows for such instantiation of the OS in the template).
 Just like with Linux AppVMs!

-Here we see Xfce4.10 Window Manager running in Dom0 (instead of KDE as on previous screens).
+Here we see Xfce4.14 Window Manager running in Dom0 (instead of KDE as on previous versions).
 Qubes supports customized Xfce4 in dom0 beginning with R2 Beta 2!

 It is always clearly visible to which domain a given window belongs.
-Here it’s immediately clear that the passphrase-prompting window belongs to some domain with the “green” label.
-When we look at the titlebar, we see “[work]”, which is the name of the actual domain.
-Theoretically, the untrusted application (here, the “red” Firefox) beneath the prompt window could draw a similar looking window within its contents.
+Here it’s immediately clear that the passphrase-prompting window belongs to some domain with the “blue” label.
+When we look at the titlebar, we see “[qubes]”, which is the name of the actual domain.
+Theoretically, the untrusted application (here, the red Tor Browser running in a DisposableVM) beneath the prompt window could draw a similar looking window within its contents.
 In practice, this would be very hard, because it doesn’t know, e.g., the exact decoration style that is in use.
 However, if this is a concern, the user can simply try to move the more trusted window onto some empty space on the desktop such that no other window is present beneath it.
 Or, better yet, use the Expose-like effect (available via a hot-key).
 A malicious application from an untrusted domain cannot spoof the whole desktop because the trusted Window Manager will never let any domain “own” the whole screen.
 Its titlebar will always be visible.

 Qubes is all about seamless integration from the user’s point of view.
 Here you can see how it virtualizes tray icons from other domains.
-Notice the network icon in a red frame.
+Notice the network icon is in red.
 This icon is in fact managed by the Network Manager running in a separate NetVM.
-The notes icon (with the green frame around it) has been drawn by the note-taking app running in the work domain (which has the “green” label).

 Qubes lets you update all the software in all the domains all at once, in a centralized way.
 This is possible thanks to Qubes’ unique TemplateVM technology.
 Note that the user is not required to shut down any AppVMs (domains) for the update process.
 This can be done later, at a convenient moment, and separately for each AppVM.